Predoctoral Residency Program in Clinical Psychology

 The Royal Ottawa Mental Health Centre (ROMHC; hereafter The Royal) provides a full range of mental health services to the residents of the Champlain region and other areas of Eastern Ontario, Western Quebec, and Nunavut.

 Services and training opportunities are available across The Royal’s three campuses, including the main campus (Ottawa), Carlingwood, and the Brockville Mental Health Centre (BMHC).
-The Royal provides generalist predoctoral training in a tertiary mental health care setting.
+The Royal provides generalist predoctoral training in a specialized mental health care setting.
 The residency program adheres to the scientist-practitioner model of training and practice.

 The Royal’s residency program uses a multi-track system.

-The Royal is welcoming applications to the following three tracks for the 2024-2025 residency year:
+The Royal is welcoming applications to the following three tracks for the 2026-2027 residency year:

-Please see the Application Procedure section below or the brochure for details regarding how to apply to The Royal’s residency program.
+Please see the application procedure section below or the brochure for details regarding how to apply to The Royal’s residency program.

-The 2024-2025 Brochure is available here.
+The 2026-2027 brochure is available here.

 Application Procedure